Topdon may not be the oldest manufacturer of OBD scan tools, but it’s definitely giving other brands a run for their money.

 The Topdon Elite ABS/SRS OBD2 Scanner supports full OBD2 functions and is compatible with four main protocols.
 It also reads and clears all OBD2 DTCs.

 Even better, the scanner provides definitions for DTCs and suggests repairs for all detected problems.
-So basically you will be going to a mechanic’s shop with background knowledge of how the problem should be fixed.
+So basically, you will be going to a mechanic’s shop with background knowledge of how the issue should be fixed.

 Additionally, the Elite ABS/SRS OBD2 Scanner tests I/M monitor readiness and reads ABS and SRS codes.
 I/M readiness tests show whether the car’s computer system is ready to diagnose the emission system.

 On its part, the anti-lock braking system (ABS) test determines whether the wheels are well configured not to lock up (cease rotation) and cause skidding.